pivotal-cf/docs-pks/k8s-profiles-encrypt-etcd.hbs.md

 ---

-This topic describes how to create and use a Kubernetes profile to encrypt a cluster's etcd database with the Tanzu Kubernetes Grid Integrated Edition Command Line Interface (TKGI CLI).
+This topic describes how to create and use a Kubernetes profile to encrypt a cluster's etcd database with the {{  vars.product }} Command Line Interface (TKGI CLI).

 For more information and other uses of Kubernetes profiles, see [Using Kubernetes Profiles](./k8s-profiles.html).